Chelsea NYC: FIT, Flowers, Floating Gardens, Figures, and the Cool Cambria Hotel

 Not for nothing is 7th Ave. dubbed “Fashion Avenue.”
 It’s where you’ll find this design tech college and its very accessible museum (at 27th St).
 FIT Museum’s permanent collection includes 50,000 historically significant garments from the 18th century to modern times, with intimate galleries and well-thought-out themes.

 Temporary exhibits showcase innovative and student-designed clothing.
-Best of all, entrance is free.
-Open Tues-Fri.
-Noon-8pm, Sat.
-10-5, free.
+Best of all, the entrance is free.

 SHOP: Wholesale Flower Market, 28th St. between 6th and 7th